 One client who attended our clinic reported an improvement in his heel pain after one or two sessions involving soft tissue massage of his calves and a stretching and strengthening programme as described above.
 Before treatment he was unable to walk more than a few metres and over the course of four or five visits he had built up to two kilometres daily.
 In some cases, improvement can take a lot longer depending on the severity and duration of a person’s symptoms and attention may be given to weight loss if having a high BMI is an issue.

-Should you be suffering from heel pain and are unsure if it is due to plantar fasciosis or another cause, it is worth consulting your physiotherapist to get an accurate diagnosis and get started on a tailor-made exercise programme.
+Should you be suffering from heel pain and are unsure if it is due to plantar fasciosis or another cause, it is worth consulting one of our physiotherapists to get an accurate diagnosis and get started on a tailor-made exercise programme.
 It could help you avoid having heel pain for months longer than necessary!